dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 _(Since 5.1, requires DITA-OT 4.1 or newer.)_

-DITA Map documents in Markdown syntax are written using [schema] for maps:
+DITA maps can be written in Markdown using standard Markdown syntax for links and lists.

+In Markdown DITA, maps use the [schema] key in the YAML front matter block to define the file as a map:

 ```markdown
 ---